matthewdowney/trade-repl/resources/readme.md

   (reductions * (repeat n 2)))
 ```

-Careful with that one though — had we supplied it a lazy sequence, say `(repeat 2)`,
+Careful with that one though — had we supplied it an infinite sequence, say
-it would crash the browser.
+`(repeat 2)`, it would crash the browser.